-Nassar Returns To Court For 3rd Sentencing, As USA Gymnastics Board Resigns
+Nassar Returns To Court For 3rd Sentencing; USA Gymnastics Board Resigns

 The AP reports that so far, 65 victims plan to speak in court or submit statements to be read aloud on their behalf.

-Meanwhile, the entire Board of Directors of USA Gymnastics — where Nassar was a prominent team physician for years — has resigned.
-In a statement issued Wednesday, the organization announced it has begun complying with the United States Olympic Committee's mandatory changes issued last week - a list of mandatory changes that includes forming an interim Board of Directors during the month of February.
+Meanwhile, the entire board of directors of USA Gymnastics — for which Nassar was a prominent team physician for years — has resigned.
+In a statement issued Wednesday, the organization announced it has begun complying with the United States Olympic Committee's list of mandatory changes issued last week, which includes forming an interim board of directors during February.

 "USA Gymnastics thanks the Board members for their service.
 We are grateful for the time and effort each has devoted to USA Gymnastics," the statement read.

-Michigan State University is also undergoing a structural reorganization.
-University trustees have named former Republican governor and alumnus, John Engler, as interim president.
+Michigan State University, where Nassar was on the faculty, is also undergoing a structural reorganization.
+University trustees have named former Republican Gov. John Engler, an alumnus, as interim president.
 He was voted in unanimously after last week's resignation of Lou Anna Simon.

-Nassar has been sentenced twice already — once on federal child pornography charges, and once for multiple counts of sexual assault in an Ingham County courtroom.
+Nassar has been sentenced twice already — once for federal child pornography charges and once for multiple counts of sexual assault in an Ingham County courtroom.

-The reach of Nassar's abuse across a huge swath of the gymnastics world has also launched a criminal investigation of the Karolyi Ranch, where some athletes say they were abused.
-Gov. Greg Abott ordered the Texas Rangers to look into allegations of sexual assault at the famous facility owned by gymnastics legends Bela and Marta Karolyi, after Simone Biles wrote about the dread she felt in returning to the place where she suffered at the hands of Nassar.
+The reach of Nassar's abuse across a huge swath of the gymnastics world has led to a criminal investigation of the Karolyi Ranch, where some athletes say they were abused.
+Texas Gov. Greg Abbott ordered an investigation into allegations of sexual assault at the famous facility owned by gymnastics legends Bela and Marta Karolyi after Olympic champion Simone Biles wrote about the dread she felt in returning there after she was abused.